-F2.
-Budget Summary: Discuss the other funding needed for this project including the anticipated award date and any Terms and Conditions of the proposed funding.
+D19.
+Budget Summary: Discuss the other funding needed for this project including the anticipated award date and any terms and conditions of the proposed funding.
 Include the source of matching funds.

-- Describe all other funds that will be used to complete this project. - If funds are not already committed, include the anticipated award date and terms and conditions of the funds. - Include the source of match funds. - Federal funds cannot be match to other federal funds. - Only funds that directly support the project can be used as match. - If using in-kind sources, complete the In-kind Match Valuation Form linked in Neighborly.
+- Describe all other funds that will be used to complete this project. - Indicate which funds are part of the City of Vancouver Request, if applicable. - If funds are not already committed, include the anticipated award date and terms and conditions of the funds. - Include the source of match funds. - Federal funds cannot be match to other federal funds. - Only funds that directly support the project can be used as match. - If using in-kind sources, complete the In-kind Match Valuation form at bottom of screen.